Cheryl Brady: Malachy Fisher

 Cheryl's only long-term relationship with a fellow character was with Malachy Fisher (Glen Wallace), their relationship happened off-screen.
 The characters have often been shown recalling how good they were together, although it was Malachy who left her.
 She has shown a keen interest in a strew on male characters since her first appearance but always seems to be unlucky in love.
 Speaking of Malachy and other men Waugh spoke about their special connection saying:"I think Cheryl is kinda after everyone, she'll be eternally after Malachy he'll always hold a very special place in his heart for her, shes after a lot of other boys, but I think there will always be a connection between Malachy and Cheryl throughout all the time they stay on the show."
 She was later paired with the character Gilly Roach (Anthony Quinlan) for a few months, but their relationship was ruined after Cheryl found out he was actually in love with Steph Cunningham (Carley Stenson).

 Departure

 On 1 February 2013, it was announced that Waugh had decided to leave Hollyoaks.
-Her last scenes as Cheryl will air in March and will see her depart during the same week as Emmett Scanlan, who plays Cheryl's brother Brendan.
+Her last scenes as Cheryl aired in March and will see her depart during the same week as Emmett Scanlan, who plays Cheryl's brother Brendan.
 Of her decision to leave, Waugh stated "Deciding to leave Hollyoaks was tough - I have had the most incredible four years on the show and the cast and crew really are like my family - but it just feels like the right time for me and for Cheryl."
 Waugh revealed that she was keen to pursue new acting role in Ireland and the UK.
 Digital Spy's Daniel Kilkelly reported that Cheryl and Brendan's departures will occur during an "explosive week" of Hollyoaks.
 Cheryl leaves with her boyfriend Nate to start married life.